stoplightio/spectral/docs/guides/3-javascript.md

 ### Load a JSON/YAML Ruleset

-If you would like to run these examples, make sure that you have:
+If you would like to run this example, make sure that you have:

 - An OpenAPI specification file in the same directory as your script named `petstore.yaml`.
 You can use the one found [here](https://github.com/OAI/OpenAPI-Specification/blob/main/examples/v3.0/petstore.yaml).
 - A ruleset file named `.spectral.yaml`.
 It can have the following contents: